ArthurSonzogni/smkflow/README.md

 elements composing the view.
 Use it to query the current state or to apply modifications.
 See [./examples/algebra.cpp](./examples/algebra.cpp) file.

+- [Constants.hpp](./include/smkflow/Constants.hpp) Contains the default sizes and colors the library is using for staying consistant.
+Feel free to fork and modify this file to make smkflow suits your needs.

-- [Widget.hpp](./include/smkflow/Widget.hpp).
-Each node can contains arbitrary widget.
+- [Widget/](./include/smkflow/widget).
+Each node can contains arbitrary widgets.
 The base library contains InputBox and Sliders.
 You can also define yours using this file.

-- [Constants.hpp](./include/smkflow/Constants.hpp) Contains the default sizes and colors the library is using for staying consistant.
-Feel free to fork and modify this file to make smkflow suits your needs.

 CMake
 -----